vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   belonging to other packages.

   When a container starts, it is assigned to one CPU package.
-The scheduler selects the package with the highest idle time at the time.
+The scheduler selects the package either using the container's daily CPU use or by the number of containers using a package.
 Use `ct ls -o id,cpu_package` to see containers and their CPU package.

 `cpu-scheduler enable`
   Turn on container CPU scheduler.